jinishgupta/NFT-Markeplace/README.md

 ### NFT Marketplace Functionalities
 - **Buy & Sell NFTs**: Users can list their NFTs for sale and buy available NFTs.
 - **View & Favorite NFTs**: Users can explore various NFTs and add them to their favorites.
-- **Sorting & Searching**: NFTs can be sorted and searched by different filters like price, category, and popularity.
+- **Sorting & Searching**: NFTs can be sorted and searched by different filters like price, category, and alphabetically.

 ### NFT Types
-There are **five types of NFTs**, each with a dedicated page providing detailed information and listings.
+There are **five types of NFTs**- Art,Gaming,PFPs,Photography and Music , each with a dedicated page providing detailed information and listings.

 ### Upload & Mint NFTs
 - **Upload NFT**: Users must provide an NFT ID manually.